maurosoria/dirsearch/README.md

 - Force extensions
 - HTTP proxy support
 - HTTP cookies and headers support
+- HTTP headers from file
 - User agent randomization
 - Proxy host randomization
 - Batch processing
 - Request delaying
 - Multiple wordlist formats (lowercase, uppercase, capitalization)
+- Extensions removing in wordlist
 - Quiet mode
 - Option to force requests by hostname
+- Option to whitelist response codes (-i 200,500)
+- Option to blacklist response codes (-x 404,403)
+- Option to exclude responses by sizes
 - Option to exclude responses by texts
 - Option to exclude responses by regexps (example: "Not foun[a-z]{1}")
 - Option to remove dot from extension when forcing
 - Options to display only items with response length from range
-- Option to whitelist response codes (-i 200,500)
-- Option to blacklist response codes (-x 404,403)
 - Option to add custom suffixes and prefixes
 - ...